On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \paragraph{How does the transformer reason sequentially?} Solving the $L$-step state-tracking task reduces to carrying out the \emph{single-step} operation \(L\) times: retrieve the required transition $g_\ell$ from the prompt and apply it to the current predicted state $\hat y_{\ell-1}$.
-Under the above assumption, the pre-trained MLP contains all the atomic skills for one-step transitions, and the remaining challenge is \emph{association}: the attention layer must find the correct $g_\ell$ for the current reasoning step, which shall be learned in RL or SFT.
+Under the above assumption, the pre-trained MLP contains all the atomic skills for one-step transitions, and the remaining challenge lies in \emph{association}: the attention layer must find the correct $g_\ell$ for the current reasoning step, which is learned by RL or SFT.